Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: A light scalar field and gravity effects

-Variations of the fine structure constant and proton-electron mass ratio result in a variation of the frequency of atomic clocks, which motivates dark matter searches in various atomic clock experiments.
-In addition, these coupling terms also give rise to the violations of equivalence principle that facilitates the gravity experimental searches, e.g., the universality of free fall tests and the fifth force experiments \cite{PhysRevD.82.084033,damour1992tensor,wagner2012torsion,PhysRevLett.120.141101,PhysRevD.98.064051}.
-The scalar field DM may show up in current tests of the gravitational inverse-square law at sub-millimeter ranges.
+where $\Lambda_{3}$ is the QCD confinement scale and $\alpha$ is the fine structure constant.
+Considering the variations of the fine structure constant and masses of proton and electron, it can lead to changes in the frequency of atomic clocks since the quantum transition frequencies are dependent on the fine structure constant and proton-electron mass ratio.
+This motivates {many experimental searches involving various atomic clocks}.
+Considering the variations of masses of fundamental particles and fine structure constant, it can give rise to the violations of equivalence principle since the body's acceleration is dependent on the body composition in the presence of scalar field.
+In addition, the scalar field may show up in current tests of the gravitational inverse-square law at sub-millimeter ranges.
+These facilitate the gravity experimental searches, e.g., the universality of free fall tests and the ISL test experiments \cite{PhysRevD.82.084033,damour1992tensor,wagner2012torsion,PhysRevLett.120.141101,PhysRevD.98.064051}.